Emma Kerr-Carpenter

-Emma Kerr-Carpenter is an American politician serving as a member of the Montana House of Representatives from the 49th district.
-She was appointed to the House on July 10, 2018, succeeding Kelly McCarthy.
+Emma Kerr-Carpenter is an American politician serving as a member of the Montana Senate from the 23rd district.
+She was appointed in December 2024 to succeed Kathy Kelker in the 24th district before a successor came in January 2025.
+She previously served in the Montana House of Representatives, representing the 49th district following her appointment on July 10, 2018 to succeed Kelly McCarthy.

 Early life and education

 Kerr-Carpenter was born in Watertown, New York.
 She earned a Bachelor of Arts degree in international relations and religion from Boston University.

 Career

 After graduating from college, Kerr-Carpenter taught English in Belo Horizonte, Brazil.
 She then relocated to Billings, Montana, where she became a family support specialist for the Family Support Network.
 She joined Youth Dynamics of Montana in 2015 as a youth case manager and has since worked as the organization's marketing and education coordinator.
 In 2018, when incumbent representative Kelly McCarthy announced that he was moving to Australia, Kerr-Carpenter was appointed to fill his vacant seat in the Montana House of Representatives.
 She won a full term in November 2018 and was re-elected in 2020.